ochan1/OC-PublicCode/README.md

 To test app, create an account with the fake domain: makeschooltestinger.edu

-IMPORTANT: Make sure your account address is within the same city to test with your peers You may also contact me on LinkedIn if you wish (just don't stalk me): https://www.linkedin.com/in/oscar-c-6ba205139/
+IMPORTANT: Make sure your account address is within the same city to test with your peers.

+You may also contact me on LinkedIn if you wish (just don't stalk me): https://www.linkedin.com/in/oscar-c-6ba205139/